Backup, Recovery & High Availability Options

-SL1 has multiple options for backup, recovery, and high availability.
-Different appliance configurations support different options; your backup, recovery, and high availability requirements will guide the configuration of your SL1 System.
+Skylar One has multiple options for backup, recovery, and high availability.
+Different appliance configurations support different options; your backup, recovery, and high availability requirements will guide the configuration of your Skylar One System.
+This section describes each option and the requirements and exclusions for each option.

 This table summarizes which of the options listed in this chapter are supported by: